 It’s compatible with a variety of blast media, including sand, beads, baking soda, or walnut shells.
 That versatility coupled with a working pressure of 44 to 116 psi makes it suitable for various applications, ranging from cleaning grime off machinery to stripping paint.
 The kit includes an air-pressure gauge and two ceramic tips.

 - Weight: 1.84 pounds

-Get the TCP Global sandblaster kit on Amazon.
+Get the TCP Global sandblaster kit at Amazon or TCP Global.

 The build quality of Jewboer’s sandblaster is apparent at first look.
 The siphon-style gun is made of die-cast aluminum with a chrome finish, making the gun much sturdier than gravity-fed models with plastic construction.
 It also comes with a broader range of nozzles, including 5- and 6-millimeter iron nozzles as well as 4.5- and 7-millimeter ceramic nozzles, which Jewboer color codes for easy identification.

 The variety of nozzles makes the Jewboer suitable for jobs that include eliminating dirt and grime, removing paint, and polishing.
 However, this sandblaster requires the separate purchase of a reservoir to hold the blasting media.

 - Working pressure: 80 psi